devosc/docker/README.md

   - NODE_JS=true
   - RELEASE_VERSION=apache
 ```
 There are other build arguments available for Composer, WP-CLI, the web server document root, user and group.
-Trailing url slashes can also be removed.
+Trailing url slashes can be removed and the Apache log level can be set to debug.
 ```
   - COMPOSER=true
   - WP_CLI=false